Allergies Treatment

 Convenience

-You’re looking for a convenient diagnosis and a cost-effective treatment.
-Doctor's note may be available upon request.
+You are seeking a convenient diagnosis and cost-effective treatment.
+A doctor's note may be available upon request.

 Quick relief